fairfield-university-is510-fall2017/final-project-the-first-order/ReadMe.md

 * No two rows are identical.

 We are merely missing a primary key.
-_GameID_, _QBName_, TeamName, Conference, Division, Stadium, City, College, Attendence, Score, Total Yards, Turn Overs, 1st Downs, Home/Away
+<u>GameID</u>, <u>QBName</u>, TeamName, Conference, Division, Stadium, City, College, Attendence, Score, Total Yards, Turn Overs, 1st Downs, Home/Away

 Next, we convert the data set to second normal, starting with a list of dependencies: